-How we represent our visual world and use these representations in spatial reasoning tasks is a deep issue in Cognitive Science.
-One way to explore this issue is to investigate sketch understanding, since it enables some early visual processing problems, particularly edge detection, to be sidestepped in order to focus instead on the problem of computing mid-level spatial representations.
-Our hypothesis is that many human spatial representations are qualitative (Forbus, Ferguson, & Usher, 2001).
-To explore this hypothesis, we have developed sKEA, a sketch understanding system (Forbus et al., 2004). sKEA computes a qualitative representation of a sketch drawn by a user.
-This representation can then be used in models of reasoning tasks.
-For example, in (Tomai et al., 2005), we used sKEA representations to solve geometric analogy problems, i.e., problems of the form, A : B :: C : ?, or "A is to B as C is to ?", where A, B, C, and the set of possible answers were sketches drawn by a user.
-We solved these problems using SME (Falkenhainer, Forbus, & Gentner, 1989), a computational model of analogy based on Gentner's (1983) structure-mapping theory of analogy in humans.
+Our goal is to match human performance on spatial reasoning tasks, in order to show that qualitative spatial representations are both sufficient for solving the tasks and sufficient for explaining human performance on the tasks.
+For example, in (Tomai et al. 2005), we used sKEA representations to solve Miller geometric analogy problems, of a type used on intelligence tests.
+These are problems of the form A: B:: C:?, or "A is to B as C is to ?"
+We solved these problems using SME (Falkenhainer, Forbus, & Gentner 1989), a computational model of analogy based on Gentner's (1983) structure-mapping theory of analogy in humans.
 We demonstrated that our domain-general model of analogy, when used with the spatial information provided by sKEA, was sufficient for solving a set of 20 analogy problems used in Evans' (1968) classic work.

 While an important step, the problems used by Evans are not calibrated in detail against human performance at different developmental levels.
 By contrast, the Raven's Progressive Matrices (RPM) has been heavily studied and used in evaluations in recent years.
-RPM is a nonverbal intelligence test which measures individuals' eductive ability, i.e., their ability to find patterns in the apparent chaos of a set of visual scenes (Raven et al., 1998).
+RPM is a nonverbal intelligence test which measures individuals' eductive ability, i.e., their ability to find patterns in the apparent chaos of a set of visual scenes (Raven et al. 1998).
 The matrices come in two forms: 2x2 and 3x3 (see Figure 1; the authors have made up these examples to protect the security of the test).
 In each problem, individuals are presented with a matrix in which the bottom right entry has been left blank.
 Test-takers must pick the image that correctly finishes the matrix from a set of 6 possible answers for the 2x2 matrices, or a set of 8 possible answers for the 3x3 matrices.